iluwatar/java-design-patterns/retry/README.md

 This way, the Retry pattern allows the application to handle temporary failures gracefully, improving its resilience and reliability.

-## Applicability
+## When to Use the Retry Pattern in Java

+Applying the Retry pattern is particularly effective

-* Use when operations can fail transiently, such as network calls, database connections, or external service integrations.
+* When operations can fail transiently, such as network calls, database connections, or external service integrations.
-* Ideal for scenarios where the likelihood of transient failure is high but the cost of retries is low.
+* In scenarios where the likelihood of transient failure is high but the cost of retries is low.

-## Known Uses
+## Real-World Applications of Retry Pattern in Java

 * In network communication libraries to handle transient failures.
 * Database connection libraries to manage temporary outages or timeouts.
 * APIs interacting with third-party services that may be temporarily unavailable.

-## Consequences
+## Benefits and Trade-offs of Retry Pattern

 Benefits: